 Sandhill Dunnart habitat assessment and mapping was conducted by GHD in 2009.
 A spatial layer displaying these identified habitats was created and stored on the AGAA GIS system.
 All proposed drill programs that were planned to occur within these buffer zones were amended to ensure avoidance.
-As exploration activities avoided Sandhill Dunnart habitat in 2019, a 'detailed monitoring program' was not required.
+As exploration activities were amended to avoid Sandhill Dunnart habitat in 2020, a 'detailed monitoring program' was not required.